AP® Summer Institute Courses

 - Bring your phone and whatever device you like best for working collaboratively online

 - Please prepare an outline of one “best practice” in your classroom to share with your fellow participants.
 Google Docs are best for sharing.

 Instructor: Karl Johnson

-Karl Johnson has over 30 years of experience in the classroom and has been teaching AP® U.S. History for the last 17 years.
-He has been a consultant for The College Board® for the past five years and has been presenting four-day and one-day workshops for participants all over the Southwest.
+Karl Johnson has over 30 years of experience in the classroom and has been teaching AP® U.S. History for the last 18 years.
+He has been a consultant for The College Board® for the past seven years and has been presenting four-day and one-day workshops for participants all over the Southwest.
 Mr. Johnson’s workshops focus on integrating technology and teaching to multiple intelligences to make history fun for teachers and students alike.

 AP® World History

 This course is designed for new and veteran Advance Placement® World History teachers.
 It will cover the requirements of an AP® class, tips for organizing the course and strategies to positively impact student achievement.
 We will take an in-depth look at the newly redesigned AP® test as well as the skills and content students will need to master in order to be successful.